aflin/rampart/docs/source/sql-server-funcs.rst

 Returns an integer indicating the sort order of ``pathA`` relative to ``pathB``: 0 if ``pathA`` is the same as ``pathB``, less than 0 if ``pathA`` is less than ``pathB``, greater than 0 if ``pathA`` is greater than ``pathB``.

+.. nope
    Paths are compared case-insensitively if and only if the OS is case-insensitive for paths, and OS-specific alternate directory separators are considered the same (e.g. “``\``” and “``/``” in Windows).

 Multiple consecutive directory separators are considered the same as one.
 A trailing directory separator (if not also a leading separator) is ignored.
 Directory separators sort lexically before any other character.